Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Pseudocodes

 \section{Pseudocodes}

 Finally, in the last section we provide the pseudocode that lay the foundation for our numerical results.
-For the plots presented in the main document, we iterate 1000 times on each of the 5 different ways of reconstruction and then we plot the relative error.
+For each of the plots presented in the main document, we iterate 1000 (or 100) times on each of the 5 different ways of reconstruction and then we plot the relative error and speed.
 Note that each time we generate new random camera arrangements, a line in $\RR^3$ and $p$ points on this line.